 When enabled, sizes are fixed in world units everywhere.
 This can affect the quality of the samples.
 For example, samples that are close to the camera are sampled more often and appear smoother, while samples that are far away are noisier.
 This option is often the best choice for fly-through animations, since it forces a constant sample density everywhere.

 When disabled, units are fractions of the final image (a value of 1.0 means the samples will be as large as the whole image).
-Samples that are closer to the camera will be smaller, and samples that are far away will be larger.
+Samples that are closer to the camera are smaller, and samples that are far away are larger.
 Note that the units do not depend on the image resolution.
 This value is best suited for stills or animations where the light cache needs to be computed at each frame.

 For more information, see The Scale Parameter example below.

-Use light cache for glossy rays – When this option is enabled, the light cache will be used to compute lighting for glossy rays as well, in addition to normal GI rays.
+Use light cache for glossy rays – When this option is enabled, the light cache is used to compute lighting for glossy rays as well, in addition to normal GI rays.
 This can speed up rendering of scenes with glossy reflections quite a lot.
-When you use this option, it is recommended to also enable the Use retrace threshold option, which will prevent the light cache from being visible in very glossy surfaces.
+When you use this option, it is recommended to also enable the Use retrace threshold option, which prevents the light cache from being visible in very glossy surfaces.